Guided Rock Climbing at Joshua Tree, CA Overview

 Easy access from many major metropolitan areas throughout the Southwest

-Easy access from hotels and motels in Twentynine Palms and the town of Joshua Tree
+Easy access from resorts, motels, and bed & breakfasts in Palm Springs, Twentynine Palms, and the town of Joshua Tree.

 Guided Rock Climbing at Joshua Tree, CA Courses and Prices